SimonovBlonsky/CMRNext_new/README.md

 - Model weights: https://calibration.cs.uni-freiburg.de/downloads/cmrnext_weights.zip

 ## Camera-LiDAR Extrinsic Calibration
-The best way to run
+The best way to run CMRNext is by using Docker.
+Given the endless variability in system setups, many things can go wrong when configuring the environment manually.
+If you choose not to use Docker, it may be difficult for me to help troubleshoot any issues you encounter.

 ### Docker
 Install [Docker](https://docs.docker.com/engine/install/) and [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).